UFrameIT/UFrameIT.github.io/index.md

 ## The UFrameIT Framework and Serious Games

-In the FrameIT method, we use [MMT](https://kwarc.info/projects/mmt) theory graphs to encode and represent the knowledge about the world and its logic, whereas we use Unity to create and visualize the virtual world.
+In the FrameIT method, we use [MMT](https://kwarc.info/projects/mmt) theory graphs to encode and represent the knowledge about the world and its logic, whereas we use a game engine (currently [Unity](https://unity.com); but others are possible) to create and visualize the virtual world.
 The [MMT](https://kwarc.info/projects/mmt) system can then reason about the world and apply the knowledge in concrete situations.

 Accordingly, the implementation is split into two parts:
-* the [Unity part](https://github.com/UFrameIT/UFrameIT), which supplies an infrastructure for managing and applying scrolls and gadgets for exploring the 3D world, and
+* the [UFrameIT Unity Plugin](https://github.com/UFrameIT/UFrameIT), which supplies gadgets that help exploring the 3D world and an infrastructure for managing and applying scrolls, and
-* the [server](https://gl.mathhub.info/FrameIT/frameworld/-/tree/devel), which acts as an interface to the [MMT system](https://github.com/UniFormal/MMT) and the [formalized knowledge](https://gl.mathhub.info/FrameIT)
+* the [UFrameIT server](https://gl.mathhub.info/FrameIT/frameworld/-/tree/devel), which acts as an interface to the [MMT system](https://github.com/UniFormal/MMT) and the [formalized knowledge](https://gl.mathhub.info/FrameIT)

 A particular UFrameIT game instantiates the framework with
-* a 3D World that acts as a game setting and additional gadgets for interacting with it, and
+* a virtual world that acts as a game setting, additional gadgets for interacting with it, and
-* an [MMT](https://kwarc.info/projects/mmt) formalization of the concepts conveyed by the game and the scrolls that describe them.
+* an [MMT](https://kwarc.info/projects/mmt) ontology for describing the virtual world, a formalization of the learning goals conveyed by the game, and the scrolls that describe them.

 The latter builds on builds on the
-[Math-in-the-Middle Ontology (MitM)](https://gl.mathhub.info/MitM) &mdash; a general-purpose formalization of elementary math developed and maintained by the KWARC group.
+[Math-in-the-Middle Ontology (MitM)](https://gl.mathhub.info/MitM) &mdash; a general-purpose formalization of elementary mathematics developed and maintained by the [KWARC group at FAU](https://kwarc.info).

 ## UFrameIT Development & Team

 The UFrameIT framework and games based on it are open source.
-They are [developed publically on GitHub](https://github.com/UFrameIT) ([issues](https://github.com/UFrameIT/UFrameIT/issues), [milestones](https://github.com/UFrameIT/UFrameIT/milestones))
+They are [developed publicly on GitHub](https://github.com/UFrameIT) ([issues](https://github.com/UFrameIT/UFrameIT/issues), [milestones](https://github.com/UFrameIT/UFrameIT/milestones))

 We are an open team of developers, please feel free to join.

 ### Current Members
 * [Prof. Dr. Michael Kohlhase](https://kwarc.info/people/mkohlhase/) (lead; enjoys the demos)
-* [Richard Marcus](https://kwarc.info/people/rmarcus/) (Unity framework in [UFrameIT][UFrameIT])
+* [Richard Marcus](https://kwarc.info/people/rmarcus/) ([Unity Plugin][Unity Plugin])
-* [Navid Roux](https://kwarc.info/people/nroux/) ([mmt-server][mmt-server] and MMT formalizations)
+* [Navid Roux](https://kwarc.info/people/nroux/) ([mmt-server][mmt-server], [MMT][MMT] extensions, and MMT formalizations)
-* John Schihada (Unity gadgets in [UFrameIT][UFrameIT], [mmt-server][mmt-server])
+* John Schihada ([Unity Plugin][Unity Plugin], [mmt-server][mmt-server])

 ### Advisors
 * [Dennis Müller](https://kwarc.info/people/dmueller/) ([MMT][MMT] and Formalization Guru)